The Benefits of a Central AC Unit

 Clean the Condenser Unit

-A condenser unit that is dirty can hinder air flow, decrease system efficiency and drive up energy costs.
-To prevent a build-up of debris and dirt switch off the power supply to your compressor unit before you begin cleaning.
-Then, with the help of a garden hose and sponge, gently clean the blades and fins of your fan to eliminate dirt leaves, twigs and twigs.
-After washing then, use a towel and sanitation spray to wipe and sanitize the fan blades.
-It is also recommended to straighten any bent fins that might have been caused by winds, or other weather conditions.
+A condenser that is dirty can reduce air flow, decrease the efficiency of your system and increase energy costs.
+To prevent a build-up of dirt and debris switch off the power supply to the compressor unit prior to when you begin cleaning.
+Then with a garden hose, gently clean the fan blades and coil fins to remove dirt, twigs, leaves, and other debris.
+After cleaning, wipe the blades with a paper towel and spray to clean.
+Also, straighten any bent fins that could have been caused by wind, or other weather conditions.

 Line Sets

-If your central air conditioner is more than 10 years old, you must get a professional to examine the lines, the copper tubes connecting the indoor air conditioning evaporator coil to the outdoor compressor and condenser unit.
-The lines are filled with refrigerant. any corrosion or cracks can lead to leaks, which can result in inadequate cooling and higher cost of energy.
+If your central air conditioner has been in use for more than 10 years, you should engage a professional to check the line sets.
+These are the copper tubes that connect the indoor evaporator coil to the outdoor compressor and condenser.
+The lines are a conduit for refrigerant and any cracks or rust may cause leaks that can result in low cooling and costly costs for utility.

 Air Filter